-While in the early months of 2014, the Texas border was flooded with unaccompanied minors coming from Central America, is has now decreased to just a few per day according to border patrol reports.
-But, refugee care centers continue to receive high numbers of family units (mostly mothers with young children).
-The majority of the family units and unaccompanied minors are from Guatemala, El Salvador and Honduras.
+In the early months of 2014, our Texas borders were flooded with unaccompanied minors from Central America.
+The number of immigrants has now decreased to just a few per week, according to U.S. Border Patrol reports.
+Refugee care centers in McAllen and Laredo continue to receive family units (mostly mothers with young children) but those numbers are lowering as well.
+The majority of family units and unaccompanied minors are from Guatemala, El Salvador, and Honduras.

 Texas Baptist Disaster Recovery has been tasked with discovering ways our Texas Baptists churches can assist.
 This gives us the opportunity to not only impact these family units lives with joy and a positive, Christian influence, but also fulfill the commands of Jesus in Matthew 25.